New Patients:

 Surgery is sometimes indicated for TMJ, but usually only as a last resort.
 With more treatments coming to the fore that are less invasive, the use of MRIs or CAT scans is not as prevalent as it was in past years.
 TMJ has become a very treatable condition that no longer involves chronic pain in most patients.

-One out of every 10 Americans suffers from chronic headaches, and they spend over half a billion dollars every year for over-the-counter medications to relieve their pain.
+One out of every 10 Americans suffers from chronic headaches.
+They spend over half a billion dollars every year for over-the-counter medications to relieve their pain.
 They never imagine that their headaches may be caused by TMJ, and that their pain is the result of a bad bite.

-Based on your evaluation with Dr. Grapevine, we may recommend one or several treatment options to restore balance to the TMJ joints and occlusal system.
-TMJ Treatment in Frisco TX may include the use of a custom night guard to prevent teeth grinding during sleep.
+Based on your evaluation with Dr. Grapevine, we may recommend one or several non-surgical treatment options to restore balance to the TMJ joints and occlusal system.
+TMJ pain relief may include the use of a custom night guard to prevent teeth grinding during sleep.
 Our dentist in Plano, TX may also recommend orthodontic treatment to straighten the teeth and create a harmonious bite relationship.

 What is Causing My Jaw Pain?

-When your teeth do not fit together correctly and/or your jaw joints – (TMJ joints) – do not work properly, pain, pressure, and limitations to chewing can occur.
+When your teeth do not fit together correctly and/or your jaw joints don’t work properly, pain, pressure, and limitations to chewing can occur.
 Common symptoms that can occur include: migraine headaches, frequent morning headaches, jaw popping/clicking, and unexplained facial, neck, shoulder or jaw pain.

 How will I know if I need TMJ treatment?

-Dr. Grapevine will evaluate your smile and help you determine if you require treatment or not.
+Dr. Grapevine will evaluate your smile and help you determine if qualify for non-surgical TMJ treatments.
 Additionally, our office provides unique tests that provide quick results and a diagnosis to determine if a patient is clenching/grinding at night as well as during the daytime.
 Since there are many symptoms associated with TMJ, you should visit a certified TMJ specialist for an accurate diagnosis.

 Do I need surgery to get rid of TMJ?